TritonDataCenter/sdc-hagfish-watcher/docs/index.md

 # Log Rotation

-On the compute node, the watcher will log to `/var/log/usage.log`.
-On the hour, this log will be rotated according to the following spec:
+On the compute node, the watcher will log to a file in `/var/log/usage`.
+The filename will contain the date and hour of the telemetry stored in the file, using the format:

-    /var/log/usage/YYYY/MM/DD/<server-uuid>.<timestamp>.log

-Once the logs have been rotated, the agent is done with them and they may be archived at any time.
+    /var/log/usage/YYYY-MM-DDTHH.log

+For example, for the hour of 9PM on the 22nd September 2014, the filename is:

+    /var/log/usage/2014-09-22T21.log

+At the end of each hour, the agent will compress the log file (using the `gzip` format).
+Once the file is renamed with a `.gz` suffix, it is safe to archive and remove from the host.
+In a SmartDataCenter deployment, this task is generally performed by the [Hermes](http://github.com/joyent/sdc-hermes.git) log archival system.

 # Sample data